 3. Life expectancy of at least three months.

 4. Patients are able to provide written (signed and dated) informed consent and be capable of co-operating with treatment and follow-up.
-For patients under 16 years of age, the parent or legal guardian will be asked to provide written informed consent and the patient will be asked to provide age-appropriate assent (written or verbal, commensurate with age and level of understanding).
+For patients under 16 years old, the parent or legal guardian will be asked to provide written informed consent and the patient will be asked to provide age-appropriate assent (written or verbal, commensurate with age and level of understanding).

 5. Patients with objectively evaluable or measurable disease, according to an assessment method appropriate for their cancer type.

 6. Patients must provide a fresh tissue biopsy at baseline and blood samples for translational research.
+Note that for patients with haematological malignancies or neuroblastomas, blood, bone marrow and/or trephine or lymph node biopsy samples may be taken.

 8. Women of childbearing potential are eligible provided that they meet the following criteria: